What is intermittent fasting?

 - Experiencing unpredictable mood changes

-- Over-exercising, exercising to compensate for eating, exercising despite recommendations to rest, being unable to take rest days, and/or missing out on important aspects of social life due to drive to exercise
+- Over-exercising, exercising to compensate for eating, exercising despite recommendations to rest, being unable to take rest days, and/or missing out on important aspects of social life due to the drive to exercise

 Many of these signs are emotional or psychological in nature, and that’s frequently what separates intermittent fasting from disordered eating.
-Moreover, it’s important to consider how a person may feel if they ate during their designated fasting time.
-If they would feel ashamed or view themselves as a failure, this is a sign that their intermittent fasting has become unhealthy.
+Moreover, it’s important to consider how a person may feel if they eat during their designated fasting time.
+If they feel ashamed or view themselves as a failure, this is a sign that their intermittent fasting has become unhealthy.

-If you or someone you care about are struggling with disordered eating, including dieting, or living with a restrictive mindset, Within Health is here to support you.
+If you or someone you care about is struggling with disordered eating, including dieting, or living with a restrictive mindset, Within is here to support you.
 Our innovative treatment modalities include attuned, inclusive care options for every body type.
-Call our clinical care team now to learn about our first-steps in establishing a healthy relationship between your body and food.